zulip/python-zulip-api/zulip_bots/zulip_bots/bots/codery/README.md

 -   **Calculator** calculates any kind of mathematical operations to do directly on zulip

--   **Latest Jobs** gives job titles and application links on zulip using the Github Jobs API
+-   **Latest Jobs** gives job titles and applications on zulip using the GitHub Jobs API

 -   **Udemy courses** gives the latest popular Udemy courses using the Udemy Affiliate API